SimonGenin/hadron-docs/src/core.md

 container.register(key, item, lifetime)
 ```

-- `key` - item name on which it will be register inside container
+- `key` - item name on which it will be registered inside the container
-- `item` - any value (primitive, data structure, function, class etc.)
+- `item` - any value (primitive, data structure, function, class, etc.)
-- `lifetime` - type of item's life-span
+- `lifetime` - the type of item's life-span

 Lifetime options: